PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 17:32:24
+Last updated: 2024-04-07 17:34:04
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: But what is grief, if not love persevering? - Vision